 4. Work with the natural environment for decor decisions and don’t be afraid of color.
 The desert has a lot of green and beige, but pops of color like coral, turquoise and blush can tie your décor together in a memorable way.

-5. Fun fact: Coachella Valley is the “Date Capital of the World,” so including something date related on your menu could be a fun local touch.
+5. Fun fact: Coachella Valley is the “Date Capital of the World” (yes, we’re talking about the fruit), so including something date-related on your menu could be a fun local touch.

 7. Check the local area event schedule before booking your wedding date.
 Palm Springs hosts major events throughout the year, including Coachella and the BNP Paribas Open that fill hotels and restaurants, so you want to make sure you’re not sharing your hotel with another large group.